Datafable/epu-index/README.md

 * **Stopwords**: the stopwords are documented as a tuple in the [models file](webapp/epu_index/models.py#L5).
 To generate such a tuple from a text file, you can use the stand alone script [stopwords_to_tuple.py](stopwords_to_tuple.py) and paste the result in the models file.
+* **Email notifications**: the application will check every day whether the scrapers are still working.
+This is done by checking for a number of consecutive days that no articles were returned.
+This cutoff is defined [here](webapp/webapp/settings.py#L124) and the email recipients should be added as the `ALERT_EMAIL_TO` setting in the same file.
+A number of other settings regarding the email alerts are set in production only (host, port, etc.).